Anita Scott Coleman: Early life

-Anita Scott was born in Guaymas, Sonora, Mexico in 1890, the daughter of William Henry Scott and Mary Ann Stokes Scott.
+Anita Scott was born in Guaymas, Sonora, Mexico, in 1890, the daughter of William Henry Scott and Mary Ann Stokes Scott.
 Her parents were American; her father was a Buffalo Soldier from Virginia, and her mother was a laundry worker, born under slavery in Florida.
 She was raised on a ranch near Silver City, New Mexico, where her father worked for the railroad.
 She trained as a teacher at the New Mexico Teachers College, graduating in 1909.

 Career

 Coleman wrote dozens of short stories, poems, silent film scenarios, and a children's book, The Singing Bells (1961).
 She also wrote a novel, Unfinished Masterpiece.
-Her poetry was published in volumes, Small Wisdom (1937) and Reason for Singing (1948).
+Her poetry was published in the volumes Small Wisdom (1937) and Reason for Singing (1948).
 Her poems were also included in Negro Voices (1938) and Ebony Rhythm (1948).
 Her stories and essays were published in national Black outlets including Opportunity, Half-Century Magazine, The Messenger, The Crisis, and The Pittsburgh Courier, between 1919 and 1943.
 Scholarly interest in her works has grown in recent years, positioning her as a Western response to the Harlem Renaissance, and as an Afro-Latinx writer.

-She moved to Los Angeles with her husband and children in 1926, and managed a boarding house.
+She moved to Los Angeles, California, with her husband and children in 1926, and managed a boarding house.
 She won awards for her writing from The Crisis and from the Robert Browning Poetry Contest.
 In 1946, she was appointed chair of the YWCA advisory board at the University of Southern California.